 Intellectual Freedom and Censorship

-Policy: The Library preserves the right of citizens to obtain information on all sides of potentially controversial issues so that each individual can decide for himself/herself the value of opposing ideas.
-In representing various sides of a question, the public library thus provides citizens reliable sources of information on which to base intelligent decisions in his/her daily life.
+The Library preserves the right of citizens to obtain information on all sides of potentially controversial issues so that each individual can decide for themselves the value of opposing ideas.
+In representing various sides of a question, the public library thus provides citizens reliable sources of information on which to base intelligent decisions in their daily lives.

 The Library has a responsibility to protect the rights of all patrons; works which may be considered frank or offensive to some are included if review material and/or staff opinion suggests that it makes a significant contribution either to the literary or informational complexion of the collection or to contemporary thought and style.